jiayihu/pretty-algorithms/README.md

 npm test # or yarn test
 ```

 Play around with the source code, the tests and learn the algorithms!
-You can also run thw following commands to put tests in watch mode and auto-run with changes.
+You can also run the following command to put tests in watch mode and auto-run with changes.
 [Jest](http://facebook.github.io/jest/) CLI output is awesome!

 ```bash
 npm run test -- --watch